 December newsletter ideas for yummy eats

-A few years ago, it was my turn to bring the “new” dish, and I was asked to make a chocolate panna cotta by the leg of my family who just returned from living in Italy for over a decade.
+A few years ago, it was my turn to bring the “new” dish, and I was asked to make a chocolate panna cotta by a family member who had just returned from living in Italy for over a decade.
 The whole experience was terrifying, but with a good recipe that I found online, some tips from a chef I found on YouTube, and a few tweaks of my own, even my super-picky aunt was impressed with how it turned out.

 I’m telling this story not to tell you how I make the best panna cotta ever — far from it — but rather to emphasize that I wouldn’t have been able to do it at all if it hadn’t been for the recipe I found online and the tips from that chef whom I trusted.

 Be a reliable resource of all things yummy for your audience by:

 - Sharing your favorite recipe and a story about it in a blog post, then describe the article or highlight an excerpt in your newsletter and provide a clickable link for people to go to your blog and get the whole story along with the recipe.

 - Create a fun survey asking your readers if they’re going to stick to the tried and true this year or try something new.

 - Start a recipe swap on social media and invite your readers to join in the fun.
 Better yet, partner with a local charity and make it a fundraiser where people can donate $1 to vote on their favorite recipe.
 Ensure lots of participants by providing the owner of the winning recipe with a prize of their own.